Skip to content

 use openacc

-To create a parallel region in OpenACC, we use the following compute constructs:
+To create a parallel region in OpenACC, we utilize the following compute constructs:

 Parallel Constructs